God Is Fully Aware

 But that isn’t the evidence.
 The evidence is what provoked Paul’s sermon.

 Two things spurred Paul to speak out.
 One was an inscription he noticed on one of the Athenian monuments, “To The Unknown God.”
-It was testament to belief in God while at the same time admitting to curiosity.
+That monument and especially the inscription were testament to their belief in God while at the same time admitting to curiosity.
 They were open to more information.

 A second thing that provoked Paul’s response was Greek philosophy.
-Several Greek writers affirmed that God is the One who enables us to live, breath and exist (v.
+Several Greek writers affirmed that God is the One who enables us to live, breathe and exist (v.
 28).

 What Paul doesn’t mention in his sermon, but we all know is true, is the Greeks were polytheistic.
 They attributed God-like power to an assortment of beings.
 They also attributed human-like natures to these beings.
 The only way in which Greek gods differed was in their power.
-They were super human.
+They were superhuman.
+One could be more powerful than another.

 Paul never mentioned it.